eminaomasa/energy_usage_prediction/README.md

 We will keep working on improving the performance of our predictive model.
 There are several steps that we are going to take in order to achieve that:
 - Perform dimensionality reduction using PCA in order to reduce the number of features in the dataset and see if that can help models predict more accurately.
 - Try Neural Networks.
 In particular, we would like to try the following Deep Neural Networks: Multi-Layer Perceptrons (MLP), Convolutional Neural Networks (CNN), and Recurrent Neural Networks (RNN).
+- We would also like to try a different way to impute the missing values in the data and see if that can affect the outcome of predictions.

 ## For More Information